urilivshits/pageinference/assets-chrome-store/youtube_description.md

 Built for users who deserve technology that just works, without the usual browser extension frustrations.

+Built for users who deserve technology that just works, without the usual browser extension frustrations.

 ---

 SUPPORT THIS PROJECT ❤️